-Reference Current Finding

-11 Main 11.3 The stairs have a solid balustrade to the right side when climbing.
-Though people using the stairs could use the balustrade for support, staircase it cannot be considered a handrail because it's too large for a hand to wrap around it.
+Reference Current Finding Recommendation Priority 11 Main staircase 11.3 The stairs have a solid balustrade to the right side when climbing.
+Though people using the stairs could use the balustrade for support, it cannot be considered a handrail because it's too large for a hand to wrap around it.
 A handrail has been provided on the wall side at a height that meets with guidance and provides good tonal contrast with its background.
 This handrail is only provided on the main parts of the stairs and not where there are single steps to intermediate landings.
 Handrails should extend across all landings so a person does not have to let go when using the stairs.
 Providing a handrail to pass in front of the window at the intermediate landing may not be feasible.
 At the start and end of the flights the handrail should extend horizontally for a minimum of 300 mm; this is to allow people to take support from the handrail while still on level ground and indicates to blind and partially sighted people where the stairs start and finish.

-11 Main11.6 There is no floor level signage to advise people of the level theystaircasehave reached.
-Floor level signage helps people orientate themselveswithin the building and, for emergency evacuation, understand howmuch further they have to travel to reach the building exit level.
+Provide a handrail which extends horizontally beyond the first and last steps by a minimum of 300 mm.
+This will be subject to listed building consent.
+2 11 Main staircase 11.6 There is no floor level signage to advise people of the level they have reached.
+Floor level signage helps people orientate themselves within the building and, for emergency evacuation, understand how much further they have to travel to reach the building exit level.
+Provide floor level signage.
+2